 Purpose Of Data Management

-Data management is about maintaining, updating, managing, and securing data.
+It is about maintaining, updating, managing, and securing data.
 For this, files are checked for mutations and adjusted if necessary.
 You enrich the files with new and additional data from external sources.
 Thanks to links with other external files, keeping the data up to date can increasingly be automated.
 The purpose of management is to ensure that the data available is complete, reliable, and on time for the execution of business processes and for making the right management decisions.
 The addition of the term ‘enterprise’ for the term data management (totally abbreviated as EDM) emphasizes that this concerns the management of data of companies and organizations.

 Benefits of Management